scalameta/scalameta/semanticdb/semanticdb3/javacp.md

   * For `PARAMETER`, concatenation of a left parenthesis (`(`), its identifier and a right parenthesis (`)`).
   * For `TYPE_PARAMETER`, concatenation of a left bracket (`[`), its identifier and a right bracket (`]`).
   * See [SymbolInformation](#java-symbolinformation) for details on
-    which Scala definitions are modelled by which symbols.
+    which Java definitions are modelled by which symbols.

 **Disambiguator** is:
   * Concatenation of a left parenthesis (`(`), a type descriptor